Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade newspaper editor.

 With the rise of social media platforms such as Twitter, Tumblr, and Instagram, many poets turned to these sites to share their poems, probably because they weren’t getting attention anyplace else.
 In many cases, their work is shared in a picture where they’ve placed text on an artful background.
 Due to the limitations of space and audience attention span, these poems are often very short.

-I follow some of them on Instagram, my favorite being Jeannae Cecelia (@jennaececelia), who currently has 86K followers.
+I follow some of them on Instagram, and my favorite poet, Jeannae Cecelia (@jennaececelia), currently has 86K followers.
 Her work is very relatable, accessible, and inspirational for a general public audience.
 I’ve purchased three of her poetry books so far and enjoyed all of them.
 I’d suggest looking at her Instagram profile for some ideas on building an audience and selling poetry these days.
 While her work is very short, if your work is longer, consider excerpts of longer poems in your posts.

 There are some other poets in this vein that I follow.
 But I think Jennae’s work and Instagram activity are worthy of note.
 To find more Instagram poets to follow, go to Discover on your Instagram profile and type in the hashtag #poetsofinstagram.